domsq/the-gamers-forum/README.md

 - Gitpod
     - Create env.py file and add database path from Heroku
     - Add secret key to env.py
-    - Configure database path and secret key in settings.py
+    - Configure database path and secret key in settings.py to be read from environment variables
     - Perform commit and push to GitHub
 - Heroku
     - Under "the-gamers-forum" app, browse to Deploy